CBIIT/NCI-DOE-Collab-Pilot1-Cancer-Type-Classifier-Based-on-Somatic-Mutations/README.md

 * Secondary: Machine Learning; Bioinformatics; Computational Biology

 ### Usability
 A data scientist can use the provided untrained model as reference, or the trained model for inference.
-The provided scripts use data that has been downloaded and processed from the Genomic Data Commons (GDC).
+The provided scripts use data that have been downloaded and processed from the Genomic Data Commons (GDC).

 ### Uniqueness
 This model aggregates the variation impact by gene from 2.7 million unique single nucleotide polymorphisms (SNPs), which might be one of many methods to reduce the features space.